 Not everything that tastes good is ideal for your gut.
 Here’s what you need to avoid.

-Fat may be a crucial macronutrient, but consuming excessive amounts will train your gut and affect microbial diversity.
-Fatty foods (especially those rich in saturated fats like sausages and bacon and Trans fats, like fries, donuts, and stick margarine.
+Fat may be a crucial macronutrient.
+However, consuming excessive amounts will train your gut and affect microbial diversity.
+Fatty foods are those rich in saturated fats (sausages and bacon) and trans fats (fries, donuts, and margarine).

 Fatty foods may aggravate symptoms like nausea, bloating, and diarrhea.
 If you have any of these symptoms, you should limit the amount of greasy food you consume.